jrenaud90/CyRK/README.md

   - `1` - "RK45" Explicit Runge-Kutta method of order 5(4).
   - `2` - "DOP853" Explicit Runge-Kutta method of order 8.

-### Limitations
+### Limitations and Known Issues

-- Right now the cython version only allows for complex-valued y-values.
-- Absolute tolerance can only be passed as a single value (same for all y's).
+- [Issue 1](https://github.com/jrenaud90/CyRK/issues/1): Absolute tolerance can only be passed as a single value (same for all y's).
+- [Issue 3](https://github.com/jrenaud90/CyRK/issues/3): Right now the cython version only allows for complex-valued y-values.
+- [Issue 5](https://github.com/jrenaud90/CyRK/issues/5): The numba solver is worse than the pure python scipy solver at large timespans (high integration times).

 ## Citing CyRK